Defect-Bound Excitons in Topological Materials: Acknowledgments

 \section{Acknowledgments}

+The authors thank Tobias Holder, Nicolas Regnault, and Noa Feldman for enlightening discussions.
 R.I. and R.M.S. are supported by the U.S.-Israel Binational Science Foundation (BSF) Grant No.2018226 and the Israel Science Foundation (ISF) Grant No. 1790/18 and 2307/24.
 S.R.A. is supported by a European Research Council (ERC) Grant agreement No. 101041159.
 R.Q. is supported by the NSF CAREER Grant No. DMR-2340394.